 Remove it once again and examine the end of the dipstick.
 You will see two lines, once with the word “add” below, and another with the word “full” above.
 You want the oil to be in between those two lines.
 If it is below, you will want to fill it with oil.
 Keep in mind every 3 months or every 3,000 miles you will want to change your oil!

 So before you stop in to visit your car guy, take a step back and consider if it’s something you can take care of yourself.
-Save yourself (and your wallet) to see if it is a simple car repair which you can easily handle yourself!
+Save yourself (and your wallet) to see if it is a simple car repair that you can easily handle yourself!